 Note: Please do not touch the liquid or the pot it is extremely hot and will burn you.
 Young children should have adult supervision when making rock candy at home.

-Step 4: Containers for the Rock Candy to grow in
+Step 4: Containers for the DIY Rock Candy to grow in

-Now it is time to wait for those sugar crystals to develop.
-This will usually take 5 to 7 days for a good amount of crystals to form making that awesome rock candy.
+Now it is time to wait for those sugar crystals to develop and yes it will require a little bit of patience.
+Unfortunately, you just can’t rush food science.
+It takes as long as it takes which is usually 5 to 7 days for a good amount of crystals to form making that awesome rock candy.

 Step 5: Homemade Rock Candy has formed!